 How Much Does Gutter Repair Cost?

-Most homeowners spend between $150 and $600 to repair gutters, depending on the type and extent of the damage.
-Minor fixes like sealing a small leak or reattaching a loose section are usually inexpensive, while more involved repairs — such as replacing damaged sections or fixing sagging gutters across multiple areas — cost more.
+Most homeowners spend $150 to $650 to repair gutters, depending on the type and extent of the damage.
+Minor fixes like sealing a small leak or reattaching a loose section cost less, while replacing damaged sections or correcting sagging across multiple areas costs more.

-National averages provide a helpful starting point, but keep in mind that prices vary by region, home height, gutter material, and local labor rates.
+National averages provide a helpful starting point, but prices vary by region, home height, gutter material, and local labor rates.
 The best way to know your exact cost is to get an inspection and quote from a local gutter professional.

 Average homeowner spend: Around $350 for standard gutter repairs.